digi-monkey/flycat-web/README.md

 - no database/custom backend/private caching server, self-hosted made pretty effortless
 - use SharedWorker to manage one global websocket connections pool across different web page/browser tabs

-## Join
+## Join Us, Why Not?

-Flycat is a open source project and would love to have a community building and maintaining it.
+Flycat is a open-source project and would love to have a community building and maintaining it.
 We are looking for volunteers to eagerly solve issues, create pull requests and implementing new features.
-Feel free to contribute or just talk to me about your ideas.
+Feel free to contribute or just talk about your ideas.

 check out [project development instructions](docs/develop.md)